 I have extensive experience of successfully developing and delivering major policy, infrastructure and public engagement initiatives.
 As Programme Director of Irish Design 2015 (ID2015) for the Design and Crafts Council of Ireland (DCCoI), I successfully devised and delivered a major government-backed €5 million programme that exceeded all targets and established a platform for the continued development of design in Ireland.

 A former Head of Design & Applied Arts at Edinburgh College of Art, I have taught and managed at institutions across the globe including being Deputy Head of the School of Textiles and Design at Heriot-Watt University, Senior Lecturer at Edinburgh Napier University, Course Director at University of Dundee and teaching at Central Saint Martins College of Art and Design and the Central Academy of Fine Art in Beijing.
-I have been an Erskine Fellow at the University of Canterbury in New Zealand, a Visiting Professor at Manchester Metropolitan University and Aston University, and was a Director of Design Research at UCD.
+I have been an Erskine Fellow at the University of Canterbury in New Zealand, a Visiting Professor at Manchester Metropolitan University and Aston University, and Director of Design Research at UCD.